 See what kinds of ideas you get when you’re sitting on the floor, or when you’re in a crowded coffee shop.

-Try turning creativity into a game, and give yourself rules.
+Try revving up your creative side into a game.
+Give yourself rules.
 If you have to solve a problem, set a timer for ten minutes, and see how many solutions you can come up with before the alarm goes off.
 Even if most of them are terrible, you might end up with one that works.

 Make time to play.